Pioneer Valley Interscholastic Athletic Conference

 The Pioneer Valley Interscholastic Athletic Conference (PVIAC) is a high school athletic conference in District 1 of the Massachusetts Interscholastic Athletic Association (MIAA).
 The conference was founded in 1980, and consists of schools in the Berkshire, Franklin, Hampden, and Hampshire counties of Massachusetts.
 The league is made up of a mix of public, charter, vocational/technical, and Christian high schools.

+In 2021, the MIAA reorganized its state tournaments and as a result, Berkshire County lost its District 1 status.
+District 1 and 2 were merged and all Berkshire County teams including Pittsfield High, Taconic High, Wahconah Regional, Hoosac Valley Regional, Mount Greylock Regional, Lenox Memorial, Lee Middle/High School, Monument Mountain Regional, Mount Everett and Drury High School were folded into the PVIAC.
+McCann Tech is in Berkshire County but had participated as a PVIAC member.